elykcoldster/chemotaxis/README.md

 Paper with the extensions (detailed concentration detection mechanisms): [Dynamical feature extraction at the sensory periphery guides chemotaxis](https://elifesciences.org/content/4/e06694)

 # Setting Up
 The simulation is written for Python 3.
 It depends on multiple packages.
 To easily install the packages, we recommend that you use either [Anaconda for Python 3](https://www.continuum.io/downloads) or [pip](https://pip.pypa.io/en/stable/installing/).
-If you choose to use pip, we highly recommend you use [virtualenv](https://virtualenv.pypa.io/en/stable/installation/) for a clean installation.
+If you choose to use pip, we highly recommend you use [virtualenv](https://virtualenv.pypa.io/en/stable/installation/) for clean package installations.

 The first step is to clone the repository:
 ```